mansur007/gym_cartpole_dqn/README.md

 Passing criterion for cartpole v1: average score on last 100 training episodes is above 475

 Performance at test time, provided successful training, with both DQN and DDQN:
-v0: always 200, and maximum limit of the environment is 200
+v0: always 200 (maximum limit of the environment is 200)
-v1: always 500, and maximum limit of the environment is 500
+v1: always 500 (maximum limit of the environment is 500)

 **Note**: successful training might be achieved in about 1-4 trials.
 So if training fails - please try again